gvwilson/sdxpy/src/dup/index.md

    caption="Distribution of hash codes per line in *Dracula*."
 %]

-Is the histogram's peak at zero a flaw of some kind in our hash function?
+Most of the [%g bucket "buckets" %] are approximately the same height, but why is there a peak at zero?
+Our big-oh estimate of how efficient our algorithm would be depended on files being distributed evenly between groups;
+if that's not the case,
+our code won't be as fast as we hoped.

 After a bit of digging,
-we realize that
+it turns out that
-the text file we're processing uses a blank line to separate paragraphs, so the peak reflects a bias in our data.
+the text file we're processing uses a blank line to separate paragraphs.
+These hash to zero,
+so the peak reflects an unequal distribution in our data.
 If we plot the distribution of hash codes of *unique* lines, the result is more even ([%f dup-naive-dracula-unique %]).